AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/jira-software-modules.md

 #### Read a record {#read-a-record}

-This action module reads data from a single record in Jira Software.
+This action module reads data from a single record in [!DNL Jira] Software.

 You specify the ID of the record.